davidgin/spark-scratches/Optimized Kafka-to-Parquet Pipeline_in_ Spark SQL.md

 ✅ Yes, the combination of MERGE INTO, checkpointing, and watermarking ensures Spark processes Kafka’s at-least-once delivery without duplicates.
 🚀 Next Steps

-Would you like an Iceberg streaming ingestion DAG using Airflow for better orchestration? 🚀 You said: does SELECT * FROM kafka_stream is from a table named kafka_stream or from the stream itself ?
+does SELECT * FROM kafka_stream is from a table named kafka_stream or from the stream itself ?
-ChatGPT said:
-ChatGPT

 Is SELECT * FROM kafka_stream Reading from a Table or a Stream?

 ✅ It depends on how kafka_stream is defined.